 This is a single report - NOT TWO.
 In addition to this report make sure to complete your lab notebook conclusions.
 The report needs to be typed and double-spaced.
 Please obey all of the rules of English grammar.
 Try to be concise and exact.
+Complete any structure drawings using the ChemDraw program.
 When you submit this report, please include your spectra and downloaded spectra.
 Absolutely do not forget to include your unknown number in a readily visible location.
 You will receive zero credit for your report if you fail to do so.

 IMPORTANT! - Your reports must be written independently.
 You may help one another but do not plagiarize in any form.
 Your report is to be written in clear and coherent English!
 Do not use the first person in your reports (e.g., I; my; we; our; etc.)!
 Do not write in the command form for any part of your report (e.g. of command form; "Avoid contact with this chemical."; "Do not inhale the fumes."; etc.)!
 Write in the past tense!
 EXAMPLE - "The organic layer was extracted three times with a 5% sodium hydroxide solution.
 The basic extracts were combined, cooled in an ice bath and acidified with 10% hydrochloric acid".

-The following link (Silvestri et al., Journal of Organic Chemistry, 1999, 64, 6597-6602) will take you to a paper that describes a body of work that we did some time ago.
+The following link (Quinn_JOC_2013.pdf) will take you to a recent paper by Quinn et al. that describes the isolation of some interesting natural products from an Australian marine sponge.
 Please use this paper as a model for constructing your own reports.
-Please follow the format we employed there.
+Please follow the format employed there.
 This is the standard format used for a paper in the Journal of Organic Chemistry published by the American Chemical Society.
 The order of parts for the paper is:

-Make certain that you address the results of each experiment (Extraction, Recrystallization, Spectroscopy and Melting Points) in each appropriate section of your lab report.
+Make certain that you address the results of each experiment (Extraction, Recrystallization, Melting Points, Thin Layer Chromatography and Spectroscopy) in each appropriate section of your lab report.

 After consulting the MSDS website (http://hazard.com/msds/index.php), report briefly on the hazards associated with your unknown.
 This information may be included in the summary section.

 Each member of a team will write his or her own report.
 Your report must be presented to me in a hard-copy format.
 No electronic copies will be accepted.
 The report needs to be typed and double spaced.
 Tables and graphs must be done electronically with a program such as Excel.
-If a chemical drawing program like ChemDraw is not used, all chemical structures must be carefully drawn by hand.
+All chemical structures must be drawn with ChemDraw.
 Please obey all of the rules of English grammar.
 Run spell and grammar check.
 Try to be concise and exact.

 Your lab report must include all of the following to be complete: